-We accept GMAT or GRE test scores for admission to the MSx Program.
-We do not have a preferred test, nor do we require a minimum score.
+A current GMAT or GRE test score is required for admission to the MSx Program, we do not offer graduate test waivers.
+Between the GRE and the GMAT, we do not have a preferred test nor do we require a minimum score.

 Although similar proficiencies are evaluated, generally, the GMAT focuses more heavily on quantitative abilities, while the GRE has more emphasis on verbal skills assessment.

 If you have previously taken either test and wish to use that score for your application, your score must be current as of your application round deadline.
 (GMAT and GRE test scores are valid for five years.)

 |If you apply in …||You must have taken the GMAT or GRE on or after …|